jenningsanderson/contributor-centric-qa/README.md

 ## Metric 1: Density and Number of Contributors
  - `Metric - Contributor Density Per Sq.
 Km.ipynb` Notebook goes through each of the study tiles for Density
- - `Users Active Overtime` directory has results for contributors active on each tile overtime.
+ - Users Active Overtime is calculated in each tile specific notebook.

 ## Metric 2: Level of Experience per User
- - The `User Experience` directory includes a notebook for each tile, discussing the level of user experience on each.
+ - Each Tile Specific Notebook has this information

 ## Metric 3: User Geographic Focus
+ - Each Tile Specific Notebook has this information

 ## Metric 4: Tile Maturity (Stage of Growth)